timvideos/streaming-system/website/README.md

 * streaming-system/config.private.json
   > Update the default object with the event details.
-  > The parent object should have a child object for each room with the room_id matching what the event feeds room_ids
+  > The parent object should have a child object for each room with the room_id matching the event feeds (used by eventfeed2internal.py) room_ids
 * streaming-system/website/Makefile#L53
   > You may need to update the name of eventfeed2internal.py if you are creating a new parser.
 * streaming-system/website/frontend/eventfeed2internal.py